2.4.12 The minimum annual rate of child support

 - What is the minimum annual rate of child support?

-- How the annual rate is calculated where a parent has more than 3 cases
+- Minimum annual rate - parent has more than 3 cases

 - Paying the minimum annual rate for a case to more than one person